microluxe20/microluxe20/src/markdown/microluxe20_equipment.md

 Here is the format for weapon entries (given as column headings on the table below):

-**Cost** : This value is the price for purchasing the weapon.
-The cost includes miscellaneous gear that goes with the weapon (For example, buying a bow would include a quiver as well).

-**Damage** : The damage column gives the damage dealt by the weapon on a successful hit.
+- **Damage:** The damage column gives the damage dealt by the weapon on a successful hit.

-**Range** : Any attack less than this distance is not penalized.
+- **Range:** Any attack less than this distance is not penalized.
 However, every extra 5ft. imposes a -2 penalty on the attack roll.

-**Complexity** : Different weapons require different amount of training to use.
+- **Complexity:** Different weapons require different amount of training to use.
 The level of complexity relies on the player's class.
 For example, Mages cannot use Complex weapons.
+- **Cost:** This value is the price for purchasing the weapon.
+The cost includes miscellaneous gear that goes with the weapon (For example, buying a bow would include a quiver as well).

 ### Light Weapons